Texas Endovascular Logo

 Stress and inflammation go hand in hand.
 And inflammation can raise your blood pressure levels, also increasing your risk for future clots.
 As a result, managing your stress levels is a key part of post DVT care.

 Now, stress management looks different for everyone.
-But spending time outside, meditating or practicing yoga can all be effective tools.
-The key is to find something that works for you and stick with it.
+But spending time in nature; meditating; or practicing yoga can all be effective tools.
+The key is to find something that works for you and to stick with it.
 Even—or especially—when life gets hectic.

 Source Page: https://texaseva.com/sources/